Resources and Special Programs

 TRIO Student Support Services (TRIO-SSS) is a federal program designed to assist eligible MHCC students who are pursuing a certificate or associate degree with the intention to transfer to a university to pursue a bachelor’s degree.
 Eligible students may be individuals who could benefit from additional support and assistance in their efforts to attain a bachelor’s degree.
 They may be first-generation college students, may have a documented disability, or meet federal low-income guidelines.
 Program services are free and include academic, career, personal, transfer and financial advising.
 Tutoring, cultural enrichment activities, four-year college and university visits and workshops promoting academic, personal and financial success are also provided.

-The Veterans Service Center, located in room AC1152 on the main mall level of the Gresham Campus, provides a one-stop, centrally-located office to assist students with veteran related issues.
+The Veteran Services Center, located in room AC1152 on the main mall level of the Gresham Campus, provides a one-stop, centrally-located office to assist students with veteran related issues.
 This office handles all Veteran Affairs (VA) educational paperwork and certification for education benefits through the VA.
 We can also provide you referral to federal, state and local resources and services supporting veterans and their families.

 By federal law, this office must audit all transcripts and schedules for students receiving education benefits to ensure course applicability and satisfactory academic progression.
 Any class or grade that does not apply to the degree/certificate declared on a student’s VA file cannot be certified for veterans educational benefits.